Jayden-Elliott/streamlit-server/README.md

 ### Other features

 Log files for each app are stored in `logs/<app-key>.log` and store the command line output of the app.
-The log file for the controller and process manager is stored in `logs/controller.log`.
+The log files for the controller/process manager and website are stored in `logs/controller.log` and `logs/website.log` respectively.